🥣 Fourth Annual Soup Supper to Benefit Historic Mt. Olive Cemetery on March 24

-Madison ROOTS, which grew out of the Madison County Racial Justice Coalition, will host its Fourth Annual Black History Month Fundraiser to support the maintenance and beautification the the Long Ridge Community’s Historic Mount Olive Cemetery on February 24.
+Madison ROOTS, which grew out of the Madison County Racial Justice Coalition, will host its Fourth Annual Black History Month Fundraiser to support the maintenance and beautification the the Long Ridge Community’s Historic Mount Olive Cemetery on March 24 (rescheduled from February due to the winter storm).

 We’re grateful to our community and local businesses who generously supported the 2022, 2023, 2024 and 2025 events that raised more than $10,000 to support the historic Mt.
 Olive Cemetery.